About the Child and Adolescent Psychiatry Division

-The Division of Child and Adolescent Psychiatry provides education and training for psychiatry residents, child psychiatry fellows, and medical students, as well as for clinical psychology doctoral students, undergraduate and graduate nursing students, master’s level Special Education teachers, psychology, social work and clinical nutrition interns.
+The Division of Child and Adolescent Psychiatry provides education and training for psychiatry residents, child psychiatry fellows, and medical students, as well as for clinical psychology doctoral students, undergraduate and graduate nursing students, master’s-level special education teachers, and psychology, social work, and clinical nutrition interns.

 Depression is our most prolific area of research.
 Current studies include research in the areas of pharmacotherapy, psychotherapy, exercise, and repetitive transcranial magnetic stimulation as treatments for these disorders.
 We also perform translational research, including genetics, transcranial magnetic stimulation, and fMRI studies that examine the underlying mechanisms of these disorders.